Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

 - What are the three ways to rely upon our teachers in deed?
 How are you currently doing this?
 (Rejoice!!!)
 What can you do to enhance this aspect of your practice?

-- What are the benefits of relying on a teacher and the drawbacks of not relying on them?
+- What are the benefits of relying on our teachers and the drawbacks of not relying on them?

 They look for me who has roamed in cyclic existence for a long time.
 They awaken me from a long time of obscuration and torpor due to ignorance.
 They pull me out as I sink in the ocean of existence.
 They show good paths to me who has entered bad ones.
 They free me, who has been bound in the prison of existence.
 They are a doctor to me who has been tormented by illness.
 I should generate the notion of them as rain clouds, pacifying me who has been ablaze with the fire of attachment and the like.